• Skip to primary navigation

 Relaxing on a Bench in Jackson Square

-Find a Shady Spot in Jackson Square
+2. Find a Shady Spot in Jackson Square

+When you need a break, grab a bottle of water, then head to Jackson Square.
+(There's a CVS kitty corner from the park at Decatur and St. Peter.)
 The benches around the edge of the square are usually shaded from the sun.
 It's the perfect place to cool off and do a little people watching.

 An overhead photo of a Hurricane cocktail at Pat O' Brien's.

-A Hurricane from Pat O'Brien's.
+A classic Hurricane from Pat O'Brien's.

-Cool Off with an Ice Cold Cocktail
+3. Cool Off with an Ice Cold Cocktail

-One of the benefits to visiting New Orleans in the summer is that you can carry a cool cocktail around with you in a go-cup ... it's like instant air conditioning!
+One of the benefits to visiting New Orleans in the summer is that you can carry a cool cocktail around with you in a go-cup.
+It's like instant air conditioning!

-There are bars on seemingly every corner in the French Quarter (and throughout the rest of the city, too), so take advantage.
-In terms of classic New Orleans drinks, you can't do much better than an ice-filled Hurricane from Pat O’Brien’s.
+There are bars on seemingly every corner in the French Quarter (and throughout the rest of the city, too), and many iconic cocktails were created there, so take advantage.
+Here are just a few to try:

-Want to enjoy a beautiful sunset along with your cocktail?
+• Want to enjoy a beautiful sunset along with your cocktail?
 Head to the Hot Tin Rooftop Bar at the Pontchartrain Hotel in the Garden District for panoramic views of the city.

-Go Bowling
+4. Go Bowling

 An airplane in the atrium at the WWII Museum in New Orleans.